Geofulo/VolumentalAR/README.md

 APP DEMO for Volumental

-This app use ARKit to show a  model .obj in the scene.
+This app use ARKit to show a .obj model in the scene.

-The app allows to move and rotate the model.
+The app allows to move and rotate the 3D model.